CFakhimi/never_delayers/README.md

 # never_delayers
 Databases Group Project Repository

-Branches:

-Frontend-
-For the frontend

-Backend-
-For the backend
+This is the branch for the Backend!

+Current important files:
+build_table.py- builds the table from flight_delays dataset